 Nepal Telecommunications Authority (NTA), the authorized body for telecommunication sector, has already implemented EIR system in Nepal by introducing Interim Directives for Implementation of National EIR System, 2072.
-NTA has planned to introduce full-fledged implementation of national EIR system in Nepal very soon.
+NTA has planned to introduce the full-fledged implementation of national EIR system in Nepal very soon.
 This article explores about the EIR system, Current status and benefits of IMEI registration by EIR System in Nepal.

 Equipment Identity Register (EIR) System

 National EIR system is the database of IMEI number of mobile devices registered inside the country.
 Following are the reasons for implementation of National EIR system.

 - To increase the tax revenue from the import of mobile handset by discouraging illegal import of mobile handsets.